-What do you do when you loose your mobile phone?
-Probably file and FIR, and let the police take over.
-How does police trace mobile phone?
+What do you do when you lose your mobile phone?
+Probably file an FIR and let the police take over.
+How do the police trace mobile phones?
 They use the IMEI number to trace lost mobiles.

 An easy way to check your IMEI number is to dial *#06# in your dial-pad.

-Each number is categorized to one of three categories;
+Each number is categorized into one of three categories;

-A mobile service provider can block the said mobile phone by putting the IMEI number in the black list.
+A mobile service provider can block the said mobile phone by putting the IMEI number on the blacklist.
 Once blacklisted, the phone is useless as it cannot be used anymore.